digital-blueprint/handbook/docs/frontend/theming.md

 }
 ```

-## Slots
+## Customizing the application with slots
 You can use various slots to customize your application.
+You can place your custom assets like images or customized texts inside of slots to adapt the appearance of the application as you want.

 ### App shell slots